National Express, the largest coach operator in the UK, has a frequent coach service between Heathrow and central

 Stops 13 and 14 in front of the terminal building.

 There are no direct coaches to central London from Terminal 4.
-You have to take a coach to the Central Bus Station and change there for a direct coach to London.
-Coaches from Terminal 4 only run approximately hourly, so if you don’t want to wait, you can make your own way to the Central Bus Station for the more frequent service.
+You have to take a transfer coach to the Central Bus Station and change there for a direct coach to London.

 Instead of taking a transfer coach, it is quicker to make your own way to the Central Bus Station by taking the free train transfer from Terminal 4 to Heathrow 2 & 3 train station.
 Trains leave every 15 minutes and take 4 minutes.
 Then it’s a few minutes’ walk to the Central Bus Station.